gaurav-patil/react-boilerplate-fully-explained/README.md

 ### .nginx.conf :-

-An `app/.nginx.conf` file is included that does the same on an Nginx server.
+An `app/.nginx.conf` file is included that does the same as mentioned above but on an Nginx server.

 ### reducers.js :-